haosulab/ManiSkill/docs/source/user_guide/tutorials/custom_tasks.md

 # Custom Tasks

 Building custom tasks in ManiSkill is straightforward and flexible.
 ManiSkill provides a number of features to help abstract away most of the GPU memory management required for parallel simulation and rendering.
+By the end of this tutorial you will learn how to create simple rigid-body tasks that simulate both on GPU and CPU.

 To build a custom task in ManiSkill, it is comprised of the following core components